zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Development/9. CDX Customization/9 CDX Customization.md

       <mark>Table in Scheduler Subjob<br/>
       ![image](https://github.com/user-attachments/assets/ff21d2fe-68fb-42ac-88de-133b6d23f754)<br/>
   5. How to verify the custome CDX is working or not? <br/>
-      + For RetailTrasactionTable and RetailTransactionPaymentTrans, create a new record and provide value to the custom field:
+      + For RetailTrasactionTable and RetailTransactionPaymentTrans=>Upload Sessions:
+      + Create a new record and provide value to the custom field:
      ```sql
       select  T.TRANSACTIONID, * from ax.retailTransactionTable as T where T.RECEIPTID =  'STONN-42100236'